ripdajacker/commons-betwixt/README.txt

 Welcome to the Betwixt component of the Jakarta Commons project (http://jakarta.apache.org/commons).

-Betwixt uses Maven (http://maven.apache.org) for build process management.
+Betwixt uses Maven 1 (http://maven.apache.org) for build process management.
+It is known to build with Maven 1.0.2 though other versions may also work.

 To build Betwixt using Maven type: